Background

 Institution A (n=3) | 0.49 ± 0.07 | 508.71 ± 1.53 |

-Institution B (n=7) | 0.25 ± 0.10 | 440.25 ± 51.00 |
+Institution B (n=7) | 0.25 ± 0.10 | 440.25 ± 51 |

 Mean ± SD. * Difference between institution A and institution B is statistically significant, at p<0.05.

-Discussion and Conclusion
+Discussion and conclusion

-The results of this study confirm that the correlation between the data obtained and years of therapists’ experience is weak or absent.
-Form the results, suggest that there may be no difference in therapist’s command of the basic physiotherapy skills past their 6th year.
-Therefore, it was considered that the duration of years of therapists’ experience was not necessarily related to physiotherapy skill, at least in the performance of the specific skill evaluated in this study.
 However, the participants of this study had from 6 to 27 years of experience as therapists.
-Therefore, they all met the minimum of 5 years of therapists’ experience as per the clinical practice supervisor requirement in Japan.
+Therefore, they all met the minimum of five years of therapists’ experience as per the clinical practice supervisor requirement in Japan.
 In the future, it will be necessary to include physiotherapy students, clinical physiotherapists and physiotherapy educators in their first to fifth year, and increase the number of participants to examine the differences in skill regarding the basic physiotherapy principles between different years of therapists’ experience.
-In addition, it will need to get information from the participants on how much additional training they have had/which courses they have attended.
+In addition, studies will need to include information from participants on how much additional training they have had, including which additional courses they have attended.

-In addition, especially in WS which is not often seen in post-graduate skill training in the basic physiotherapy skills, it is possible that they may not recognize the difference in years of therapists’ experience.
+In addition, especially in WS which is not often seen in post-graduate skill training in the basic physiotherapy skills, it is possible that they may not recognise the difference in years of therapists’ experience.
 For that reason, it is necessary to verify physiotherapy skills of all other basic physiotherapy principles by means of a practical evaluation or examination.

 References

 Ministry of health, Labour and Welfare.
 (2019).
 Guidelines for guidance of physiotherapist and occupational therapist training facilities.
-Retrieved on 10 April 2022 from https://www.japanpt.or.jp/assets/pdf/info/20181009_02/02_Guideline_hikakuhyo_181005.pdf
+Retrieved on 10 April 2022.

 Cleland, J. A., Mintken, P. E., Carpenter, K., Fritz, J. M., Glynn, P., Whitman, J., & Childs, J. D. (2010).
 Examination of a clinical prediction rule to identify patients with neck pain likely to benefit from thoracic spine thrust manipulation and a general cervical range of motion exercise: Multi-center randomized clinical trial.
 Physical Therapy and Rehabilitation Journal, 90, 1239-1250.